cioina/alexei-cioina.b9ad.pro-us-east-1.openshiftapps.com/docs/about-this-blog.md

 ## Simulate Static Content

-I found [a GitHub repository](https://github.com/dwightwatson/dwightwatson.com) that satisfies all 4 conditions.
+I've found [a GitHub repository](https://github.com/dwightwatson/dwightwatson.com) that satisfies all 4 conditions.
 Well, in fact, it generates a static website, so condition 4 is not just simulated.
-In contrast, [this GitHub repository](https://github.com/dwightwatson/neontsunami-laravel) uses Laravel's Blade template and a MySql database to
+In contrast, [this GitHub repository](https://github.com/dwightwatson/neontsunami-laravel) uses Laravel's Blade template and a MySQL database to
 [generate posts](https://github.com/dwightwatson/neontsunami-laravel/blob/master/resources/views/posts/show.blade.php) on the server-side.
 It means that every time you access a post, your web browser makes a request to the server and the server will get the content from the database and render HTML content.
 Even if Blade caches the result, every request creates a connection to the database (We do not consider [Laravel Octane](https://laravel.com/docs/8.x/octane) here.)
 Static websites do not need a database and the content is cached on